1. What is a functional interface in Java 8?

 Optional.ofNullable(name).ifPresent(System.out::println);

-7. What is method reference in Java 8?
+7. What is a method reference in Java 8?

 list.forEach(System.out::println);